 The amount of compensation and benefits payable to each named executive officer under our employment agreements in various termination and/or change-in-control situations has been estimated in the table below, which assumes that such termination and/or change-in-control occurred on December 30, 2022, the last business day of the fiscal year ended December 31, 2022, and that no noncompetition-related payments will be made following any such termination.
 Such compensation and benefits amounts were calculated based on employment agreements, as amended, in effect on December 30, 2022.
 The value of the equity vesting acceleration was calculated based on the assumption that the change-in-control and/or the executive's employment termination occurred on December 30, 2022.
-For purposes of the following table, we have used \$43.81 per share, which was the closing price of our common stock as reported on the Nasdaq Global Select Market on December 30, 2022, the option vesting acceleration was calculated by multiplying the number of unvested shares underlying stock options subject to vesting acceleration as of December 30, 2022 by the difference between the closing price of our common stock as reported on the Nasdaq Global Select Market on December 30, 2022 and the exercise price for such unvested stock options.
-The value of the RSU vesting acceleration was calculated by multiplying the number of unvested stock options.
+For purposes of the following table, we have used \$43.81 per share, which was the closing price of our common stock as reported on the Nasdag Global Select Market on December 30, 2022, the last trading day of the year 2022, to estimate the value of our common stock upon acceleration.
+The value of the option vesting acceleration was calculated by multiplying the number of unvested shares underlying stock options subject to vesting acceleration as of December 30, 2022 by the difference between the closing price of our common stock as reported on the Nasdaq Global Select Market on December 30, 2022 and the exercise price for such unvested stock options.
+The value of the RSU vesting acceleration was calculated by multiplying the number of unvested